vahtyah/LeetCodeSolutions/Bit Manipulation/README.md

 [0342.
 Power of Four](/Bit%20Manipulation%2F0342.%20Power%20of%20Four): Determine if an integer is a power of four

+[1018.
+Binary Prefix Divisible By 5](/Bit%20Manipulation%2F1018.%20Binary%20Prefix%20Divisible%20By%205): Determine if binary prefixes are divisible by 5

 [1550.
 Three Consecutive Odds](/Bit%20Manipulation%2F1550.%20Three%20Consecutive%20Odds): Check for three consecutive odd numbers in array

 [1863.
 Sum of All Subset XOR Totals](/Bit%20Manipulation%2F1863.%20Sum%20of%20All%20Subset%20XOR%20Totals): Calculate XOR sum of all subsets' XOR totals